Actindo-AG/Documentation/Channels/Integration/01c_Salesforce.md

 - A Salesforce connection has been established, see [Create a Salesforce connection](#create-a-salesforce-commerce-cloud-connection).
 - At least one attribute set mapping from a PIM attribute set to the Salesforce attribute set has been created.
-- The *Geo code* tree node attribute is created in the *PIM* module containing the variant specific translations.
+- The *Geo code* tree node attribute has been created in the *PIM* module containing the variant specific translations.

 [comment]: <> (ist das immer das geo code attribut? und was genau enthält er? wirklich die translations oder nur ländercodes? genauere Erklärung oder beispiel zeigen!)